JoshHyde9/JimsMusicBot/README.md

 # Jim's Music Bot
-A basic Discord Music bot written in Node.js
+A basic Discord Music bot written in Node.js.

+# How To Use
+Download the zipped file and in the settings.json input your own YouTube API key and own Discord Token.

 ## Packages Installed
 0 - Discord.js